Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Screening and cRPA effective interactions in materials

 with

 Figure~\ref{fig:graphene:flct:r}~(b,c,d) show the results of these distance fluctuation diagnostics.
 The screening contribution decays exponentially as a function of the distance covered by the propagating electron-hole pair $\Rv_2$ [orange squares in (b); (d)] and all contributions except for $\Rv_2=0$ are negligible.
-Thus, the electron-hole excitation in the screening process does not move.
+Thus, the electron-hole excitation in the screening process is localized, i.e., it does not propagate.
 On the other hand, the decay with respect to the Coulomb distance $\Rv_1$ is relatively mild [blue circles in (b); (c)].
 Hence, all necessary perquisites needed for cRPA evaluation of the Coulomb matrix elements to perform well based on Kohn-Sham band structures are fulfilled so that it can safely be applied here.